Sponsor

 Monday, October 6th, 2008

 I’m talking about my students.
 I have 45 of them and I’m still learning their names and faces.
 They see me around campus and know who I am, but I don’t always recognize them.
-The other day I was tying my shoe in the library and I heard someone say “see you […]
+The other day I was tying my shoe in the library and I heard someone say “see you in class” before […]

 Price Discrimation in Education